spm/spm-docs/docs/tutorials/fmri/group/one_sample_ttest.md

 # One-sample t-test

-In this this tutorial we will perform a one-sample t-test.
-A one-sample t-test tells us if and where in the brain our group responds to a specific task condition or experimental contrast on average.
+In this this tutorial we will perform a one-sample t-test at each voxel in the brain.
+This will tell us if and where in the brain our group responds to a specific task condition or experimental contrast on average.

 Here we will check if there is an overall effect of the task (i.e. contrast `con_0009.nii` - for a reminder of first-level contrasts, check [the previous page](./index.md)).